ikros98/ULMFiT-for-Italian/README.md

 lm_ted = load_learner('/content/drive/My Drive/Colab Notebooks (1)/ULMFiT Ted2/', 'Language_model.pkl')
 ```

-    /usr/local/lib/python3.6/dist-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.loss.CrossEntropyLoss' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes.
-      warnings.warn(msg, SourceChangeWarning)
-    /usr/local/lib/python3.6/dist-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.sparse.Embedding' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes.
-      warnings.warn(msg, SourceChangeWarning)
-    /usr/local/lib/python3.6/dist-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.container.ModuleList' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes.
-      warnings.warn(msg, SourceChangeWarning)
-    /usr/local/lib/python3.6/dist-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.rnn.LSTM' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes.
-      warnings.warn(msg, SourceChangeWarning)
-    /usr/local/lib/python3.6/dist-packages/torch/serialization.py:649: SourceChangeWarning: source code of class 'torch.nn.modules.linear.Linear' has changed. you can retrieve the original source code by accessing the object's source attribute or set `torch.nn.Module.dump_patches = True` and use the patch tool to revert the changes.
-      warnings.warn(msg, SourceChangeWarning)

 ```
 # String prefix that has to be used for generated sentences
 TEXT = 'Come'